 A word of warning, though.
 At 1.5 liters in volume and 12-16 hours processing time, the Filtron only makes cold brew batches in one size: big.

-The Lymor’s food-grade stainless steel construction means more than just formidable looks; you can take this bad boy with you anywhere.
-Barbecues, tailgate parties, hiking, and camping — I mean, anywhere you don’t mind lugging a five-pound machine.
-Meanwhile, its surprisingly compact form still fits into the refrigerator door shelf.
+As you can see, the cold brew coffee maker market can make a steep jump.
+That extra margin buys you extra sophistication, superior taste, and in the case of the Royal Brew keg, a glorious beer-like head on your glass of ice-cold coffee.
+After all, you eat (or drink) with your eyes first.
+The Royal Brew’s food-grade stainless steel construction means more than just formidable looks; you can take this bad boy with you anywhere.
+Barbecues, tailgate parties, hiking, and camping — anywhere you don’t mind lugging a five-pound machine.
+Meanwhile, its surprisingly compact form still manages to fit into the refrigerator door shelf.
 Unlike other nitro-equipped cold brew makers, there are no long tubes or multi-part setups to worry about.

-The advantage of the Lymor over traditional cold brew maker models is that it uses nitro.
-If that doesn’t mean anything to you, say “nitro” in a throaty growl and you’ll get the idea.
+The advantage of the Royal brew over traditional cold brew coffee maker models is that it uses nitro to produce a frothy, foamy head.
 Sure, it’s a little more complicated than your standard drip model, but it makes for a smooth, velvety mouthfeel that you won’t get anywhere else.
-(You know how Guinness is smooth?
-Just like that.)
 For those who value service as well as taste in their cold brew, this is the one for you.
-(Pssst — you can use it for beer, too, if you want.)

 OK, we see you.
 Your choice of cold brew coffee machine isn’t just about the beverage — it’s about signaling your superior taste to the world.
 Welp, we hope your place has a spacious kitchen because otherwise, you’re going to need to knock out a cabinet or two to fit your brand new Yama cold brew coffee maker.